zoomoid/assignments/README.md

-Over the course of several semesters, I've written a lot of LaTeX code and read even more documentation and had my fair share of experience with building more and more complex things, foremost a library if LaTeX document classes and packages for all sorts of stuff: <https://github.com/zoomoid/alphabetclasses>.
+Over the course of several semesters, I've written a lot of LaTeX code and read even more documentation and had my fair share of experience with building more and more complex things, foremost a library of LaTeX document classes and packages for all sorts of stuff: <https://github.com/zoomoid/alphabetclasses>.

 Several of these macros and packages only ever experienced one iteration, and